SciML/DifferentialEquations.jl/README.md

 - Differential delay equations.

 It includes algorithms from very recent research, as well as algorithms optimized for HPC applications.
-It integrates with the Julia package sphere, for example using Juno's progress meter, and wraps other differential equation solvers so that many different methods for solving the equations can be accessed by simply switching a keyword argument.
+It integrates with the Julia package sphere, for example using Juno's progress meter, and wraps other differential equation solvers (ODE.jl, ODEInterface.jl) so that many different methods for solving the equations can be accessed by simply switching a keyword argument.

 For information on using the package, [see the documentation](http://chrisrackauckas.github.io/DifferentialEquations.jl/latest/).